Phone: (202) 296-5505 Email: info@winvale.com

 GSA Schedule | 7 Min Read

-Transactional Data Reporting (TDR) has existed for several years as a pilot program, but not many contractors had to pay much attention to it.
+Transactional Data Reporting (TDR) has existed for several years as a pilot program, but not every GSA Schedule contractor had to pay attention to it until now.
 Either your Special Item Numbers (SINs) weren’t eligible, or you chose not to opt in, but either way, it wasn’t on your radar.
 Things are changing now.
-With GSA’s Multiple Award Schedule (MAS) Refresh #28, many contractors are now required to switch their sales reporting over to Transactional Data Reporting.
-GSA plans to eventually migrate all contractors over to TDR, so it’s important that everyone knows what TDR is and how to participate when the time comes.
+With GSA’s Multiple Award Schedule (MAS) Refresh #31, ALL contractors are now required to switch their sales reporting over to Transactional Data Reporting.
+Since TDR reporting will become a monthly occurrence for you, it's important that everyone knows what TDR is and how to transition.
 In this blog we’ll cover what TDR is, sales reporting with TDR, and how to participate in the program.

 What is Transactional Data Reporting (TDR)?